-It needs to be pointed out that in this study, most patients received ribavirin therapy between one to three months after the first HEV RNA positive result, on clinical grounds based on the discretion of the physicians.
-Thus, these were not technically chronic HEV infection by original definition that requires viral persistence of 6 mo or more.
+It needs to be pointed out that in this study, most patients received ribavirin therapy between 1 mo to 3 mo after the first HEV RNA positive result on clinical grounds, based on the discretion of the physicians.
+Thus, these were not technically chronic HEV infection by the original definition that requires viral persistence of 6 mo or more.
 It is possible that some of these patients (the three patients who had SVR) may spontaneously clear the virus if ribavirin had not been started.
-However, we are focusing on the group of immunosuppressed subjects who had persistent viremia or HEV recurrence beyond 6 months, thus qualify them as chronic HEV infection.
-It is interesting to note that as HEV infection in transplant recipients are diagnosed increasing earlier, and there is little reason to continue observing deranged liver function tests when treatment is available, the definition and cut-off for treatment of chronic/persistent HEV infection in this group are due for revision.
+However, we are focusing on the group of immunosuppressed subjects who had persistent viremia or HEV recurrence beyond 6 mo, thus qualifying them as chronic HEV infections.
+It is interesting to note that as HEV infection in transplant recipients are diagnosed increasingly earlier, and there is little reason to continue observing deranged liver function tests when treatment is available, the definition and cut-off for treatment of chronic/persistent HEV infection in this group are due for revision.

-Anemia was the main limiting side effect.
+Anaemia was the main limiting side effect.
 The mean Hb fall was 3.4 g/dL for the patients who were treated with ribavirin.
-Three patients (33.3%) required a transient interruption of ribavirin therapy due to severe anemia.
+Three patients (33.3%) required a transient interruption of ribavirin therapy due to severe anaemia.
 Five patients need transfusions, and seven patients require erythropoietin.

 This uncontrolled case series has several limitations.
 (1) The number of patients studied was small; (2) the immunosuppression regimen was not controlled; and (3) the dosage of ribavirin and the monitoring protocol for each patient were individualized based on clinical assessment.

-In conclusion, this Asian single-center case series shows that the SVR rate of HEV infection treated with a 12-wk course of ribavirin may be lower than reported earlier.
+In conclusion, this Asian single-centre case series shows that the SVR rate of HEV infection treated with a 12-wk course of ribavirin may be lower than reported earlier.
 Kidney transplant recipients are at higher risk of relapse, possibly due to higher immunosuppression requirements and reduced tolerance for higher ribavirin dosages.
-A 3-mo regimen seems to be a sufficient for the remaining organ transplant recipients.
+A 3-mo regimen seems to be sufficient for the remaining organ transplant recipients.
 Whether a longer therapy for all Asian kidney transplant recipients, and whether the extended therapy should be guided by the on-treatment response, remains uncertain.
 Larger prospective studies are required to determine the most beneficial dose and duration of ribavirin therapy.

 ARTICLE HIGHLIGHTS